Thermal Gravitons from Warm Inflation: Introduction

-Here we explore the emission, evolution, and spectrum of GWs from the thermal bath produced during WI.
-We note that the contribution of hydrodynamic fluctuations to GW emission in the WI context has been previously explored in Refs.~\cite{Qiu:2021ytc,Klose:2022rxh}.
+Here we explore the emission, evolution, and spectrum of GWs from microscopic particle collisions in the thermal bath produced during WI.
+We note that the contribution of hydrodynamic fluctuations to GW emission in the WI context has been previously explored in Refs.~\cite{Qiu:2021ytc,Klose:2022rxh}, where it was shown to exhibit the universal $\sim k^3$ spectral shape with a model-dependent magnitude controlled by the shear viscosity.
 During the WI inflationary period, thermal gravitons are continually produced but then redshifted away due to the quasi-exponential expansion of the Universe.
 Indeed we will show that the production of thermal gravitons by WI peaks during the transition to the radiation domination phase and their energy density is roughly one to two orders of magnitude larger than that of the GWs emitted during radiation domination with the same reheating temperature.
 By calculating the spectrum of the associated stochastic GW background, we will show that it has a distinctive shape which consists of a sharp peak at high frequencies, followed by an almost flat part extending to low frequencies.
 The peak represents the emission of sub-horizon modes that follow the temperature of the bath, while the flat part originates from the modes that exit the horizon during WI and re-enter during radiation domination.
 Furthermore, we explore detection prospects of the thermal stochastic GW background produced by WI and find that the high-frequency peak, while enhanced compared to the radiation-dominated case, still remains challenging to detect.
 We also investigate the conditions on the evolution of the temperature and the Hubble expansion rate during WI that enable the low-frequency plateau of the thermal spectrum to surpass the vacuum tensor spectrum, while keeping the tensor-to-scalar ratio within current observational limits.
 Finally, we determine the conditions under which observations can constrain the contribution to dark radiation of thermal gravitons produced by WI.

 This paper is organized as follows.
 After a brief review of WI in Section~\ref{sec:WIReview}, we review the emission of high-frequency GWs from a thermal bath in Section~\ref{sec:thermalgraviton}, and then apply this to the thermal bath in a WI setup to calculate the energy density and the spectrum of the resulting stochastic GW background.
 In Section~\ref{sec:constraints}, we discuss the constraints and detection prospects for the thermal gravitons produced during WI.
 Our conclusions are presented in Section~\ref{sec:conclusions}.
 In Appendix~\ref{sec:appA}, we provide upper bounds on the spectrum of thermal gravitons produced during WI, as well as their contribution into dark radiation.
 To make an analytical treatment possible, we perform the calculation for a minimal WI setup in which the inflationary phase is described by single-field slow-roll dynamics with a monomial potential and constant dissipation strength.